timothygrant80/cisTEM/README.md

 ## Getting help
 Please address questions and requests to help to the [_cis_TEM forum](https://cistem.org/forum).

+## Known issues
+Please note that the repository version of cisTEM is likely unstable, and features are not guaranteed to work.
+For this reason we recommend sticking to the released versions of cisTEM.

+For a list of currently known issues, please see the issue page on [Github](https://github.com/ngrigorieff/cisTEM/issues/).

 ## License and distribution
-Recent versions of cisTEM (including the 2.0+ releases) will soon be available under a license TBD.
+Recent versions of cisTEM (including the 2.0+ releases) will soon be available under the [Janelia Research Campus Software License](http://license.janelia.org/license/).

-cisTEM 1.0 is distributed under [Janelia Research Campus Software License](http://license.janelia.org/license/).
+cisTEM 1.0 is also distributed under [Janelia Research Campus Software License](http://license.janelia.org/license/).